CammiePone/Planning-Docs/Arcanus.md

   - [ ] **Cult of The West**
     - [ ] Spawns at (x: -3072 to -4096, z: -512 to 512)
     - [ ] Guards a Gemstone Tablet made of Emerald
-    - [ ] They are the masters of Perfection and are the only way to obtain the spell
+    - [ ] They are the masters of Aura Prodigy and are the only way to obtain the spell

 ## Trinkets
 - [ ] Potion Belt